 - TDP: 105W

 The Ryzen 9 3950X is AMD’s most powerful mainstream desktop processor yet.
 And based on the specs and early performance reviews, it could very well be the most powerful of all desktop processors yet.
-The Ryzen 9 3950X features 16-cores and 32-threads, putting it head on with with Intel’s 16-core core i9-9960X.
+The Ryzen 9 3950X features 16-cores and 32-threads, putting it head-on with Intel’s 16-core core i9-9960X.
 It is worth noting that the i9-9960X costs twice as much as the 3950X.
-Also thanks to it’s 7nm Zen 2 core architecture the Ryzen 9 3950X actually performs better than the i9-9960X.
+Also, thanks to it’s 7nm Zen 2 core architecture, and the Ryzen 9 3950X actually performs better than the i9-9960X.